 In general, there are two ways of pickling fresh herrings: in a vinegar-based marinade (as in our recipe here), or in brine.

 This recipe is a great basis for countless flavour combinations.
-Here’s some suggestions you can try adding to your marinade:
+Here are some suggestions you can try adding to your marinade:

-- Herbs and spices: bay leaves, rosemary, dill, mustard seeds, allspice berries, juniper berries, peppercorns of every colour, cinnamon, cloves, curry powder, paprika, chili peppers, sandalwood, honey
+- Herbs and spices: bay leaves, rosemary, dill, mustard seeds, allspice berries, juniper berries, peppercorns of every colour, cinnamon, cloves, curry powder, paprika, chilli peppers, sandalwood, honey

 - Veggies, roots and fruit: onions, ginger, garlic, carrots, raisins, wild mushrooms, dried tomatoes, horseradish